slateci/slatelite/README.md

 `./slatelite build` will always pull the latest releases of the SLATE software.

+Note that you upon destroying and re-initializing you'll need to run:

+`./slatelite slate cluster delete {your_cluster_name}`

+Then recreate it with:

-Note that you upon destroying and re-initializing you'll need to run `./slatelite slate cluster delete {your_cluster_name}` and recreate it with `./slatelite slate cluster create {your_cluster_name} --vo {vo_name}` as the destroy/re-init process creates an entirely new Kubernetes installation.
+`./slatelite slate cluster create {your_cluster_name} --vo {vo_name}`

+This is required as the destroy/re-init process creates an entirely new Kubernetes installation.